Structure Formation in the Early Universe: Analytical Solutions

 to a very good approximation, so that the kinetic energy density fluctuation is given by

 In Section~\ref{sec:pop-iii-stars} it will be shown that the kinetic energy density fluctuation has played, in addition to gravitation, a role in the evolution of density perturbations.
-In fact, if a density perturbation was somewhat cooler than its environment, i.e., $\delta_T<0$, its growth rate was, depending on its scale, enhanced.

-Using (\ref{eq:pne-dpdedpdn}) and (\ref{eq:dn-de-dT}), one finds from (\ref{eq:p-dia-adia})
+Using~(\ref{eq:pne-dpdedpdn}) and~(\ref{eq:dn-de-dT}), one finds from~(\ref{eq:p-dia-adia})

-where $\delta_p$ is the relative pressure perturbation defined by $\delta_p\coloneqq p^{\text{gi}}_\een/p_\nul$, with $p_\nul$ given by (\ref{state-mat}).
+where $\delta_p$ is the relative pressure perturbation defined by $\delta_p\coloneqq p^\true_\een/p_\nul$, with $p_\nul$ given by~(\ref{state-mat}).
 The term $\tfrac{5}{3}\delta_\varepsilon$ is the adiabatic part and $\delta_T$ is the diabatic part of the relative pressure perturbation.
 The factor $\tfrac{5}{3}$ is the so-called adiabatic index for a monatomic ideal gas with three degrees of freedom.
 Thus, relative kinetic energy density perturbations give rise to diabatic pressure fluctuations.

-Finally, the perturbed entropy per particle follows from (\ref{eq:thermo-een}) and (\ref{eq:dn-de-dT})
+Finally, the perturbed entropy per particle follows from~(\ref{eq:thermo-een}) and~(\ref{eq:dn-de-dT})

-In Section~3.2$^\ast$ it has been shown that the background entropy per particle $s_\nul$ is independent of time.
-In a \emph{linear} perturbation theory the perturbed entropy per particle is approximately constant, i.e., $\dot{s}^{\text{gi}}_\een\approx0$.
-Therefore, heat exchange of a perturbation with its environment decays proportional to the temperature, i.e., $T_\nul s^{\text{gi}}_\een\propto a^{-2}$, as follows from (\ref{eq:temp-a-2}).
+In Section~9.2$^\ast$ it has been shown that the background entropy per particle $s_\nul$ is independent of time.
+In the \emph{linear} regime after decoupling of matter and radiation, the perturbed entropy per particle is approximately constant, i.e., $\dot{s}^\true_\een\approx0$, as follows from~(\ref{eq:dT-constant}) and~(\ref{eq:heat-exchange}).
+Therefore, heat exchange of a perturbation with its environment decays proportional to the temperature, i.e., $T_\nul s^\true_\een\propto a^{-2}$, as follows from~(\ref{eq:temp-a-2}).

-In order to solve equation (\ref{dde-dn-de}) it will first be rewritten in a form using dimensionless quantities.
-The solutions of the background equations (\ref{subeq:einstein-flrw}) are given by
+In order to solve equation~(\ref{dde-dn-de}) it will first be rewritten in a form using dimensionless quantities.
+The solutions of the background equations~(\ref{subeq:einstein-flrw}) are given by

 where the kinetic energy density and pressure have been neglected with respect to the rest mass energy density.
 The dimensionless time $\tau$ is defined by $\tau\coloneqq t/t_0$.
 Using that $H\coloneqq\dot{a}/a$, one gets